-The Nueral nexus narrative is inspired by flow of ideas between external stimuli, minds across academia, industry and third sector in the UK, that lead to accidents of Innovation.
-This visitor experience is a celebration of British inclusive global cognitive hub of innovation.
+The Neural nexus narrative is inspired by the flow of ideas between external stimuli, minds across academia, industry and third sectors across the UK.
+The premise is that this flow of ideas reflects the UK’s innovation ecosystem.

-To visually reference key points in the visitor journey so as to have broad appeal, we gave consideration to how visitors might connect with UK Pavilion Expo 2020 Dubai, relative to the UK’s Innovation ecosystem.
+We considered how visitors might connect with UK Pavilion Expo 2020 Dubai, relative to the UK’s innovation ecosystem.

 Developing and developed economies grapple with access, and how to use feedback loops from these sectors, as economic growth and quality of life catalysts.
-Here is a pathway to export impact: culture, trade and development, in our view.
-At this point of the submission process we were building our hypothesis to validate a logic framework.
+For the UK, we envisaged a strategic impact pathway to diplomatic, trade and international development.

 MYAA Designers: Ada Yvars Bravo, Ali Mangera, Victor Aylagas, Andrea Ottaviani, WSP Engineers: Charlotte Cameron, Sam Smith, KBW Event Experience: Obebe Ojeifo, Event Communications: Mark Irving, Imperial College Innovation: Dr. Sunday Popoola, Ayodeji Alaka, Paul Nulty Lighting Designers: Emilio Hernandez, Project Management: Ian Sandland.
 Citations: University of Sheffield - Department of Architecture, University of Cambridge - Department of Architecture, University of Bath - Department of Architecture and Civil Engineering, Bartlett School of Architecture - UCL, University of Nottingham - Department of Engineering, University of Manchester - Department of Architecture, University of Lincoln - School of Architecture and The Built Environment, Strathclyde University - Architecture at the School of Engineering, Coventry University - Department of Architecture, UWE Bristol - Department of Architecture, Product, Ceramic and Industrial Design Programme @ Central Saint Martins (University of The Arts), London, Imperial College London - Department of Civil and Environmental Engineering.